canonical/repo-policy-compliance/src-docs/github_client.py.md

 **Returns:**
-  A GitHub client that is configured with a token from the environment.
+  A GitHub client that is configured with a token or GitHub app from the environment.